International Accounting Standards Board: Members

 The IASB originally had 14 full-time Board members, each with one vote.
 They are selected as a group of experts with a mix of experience of standard-setting, preparing and using accounts, market/financial regulation and academic work as well as from diverse geographical backgrounds.
 At their January 2009 meeting, the Trustees of the Foundation concluded the first part of the second Constitution Review, announcing the creation of a Monitoring Board and the expansion of the IASB to 16 members and giving more consideration to the geographical composition of the IASB.
 After the Trustees’ Review of Structure and Effectiveness in 2015, the number of members were in 2016 again set to 14 members.

 The IFRS Interpretations Committee has 15 members.
 It is the IASB's interpretative body and its brief is to provide timely guidance on application issues that arise in practice.

 A unanimous vote is not necessary in order for the publication of a Standard, exposure draft, or final "IFRIC" Interpretation.
 The Board's 2016 Constitution states that the publication of an Exposure Draft, or an IFRS Standard (including an IAS Standard or an IFRIC Interpretation of the Interpretations Committee) shall require approval by eight members of the Board, if there are 13 members or fewer, or by nine members if there are 14 members.
 Other decisions of the Board, including the publication of a Discussion Paper, shall require a simple majority of the members of the Board present at a meeting that is attended by at least 60 per cent of the members of the Board, in person or by telecommunications.

+To ensure broad international balance, the IASB membership is typically structured geographically with four members each from Asia-Oceania, Europe, and the Americas, one from Africa, and one at large, subject to maintaining overall balance.

 As of March 2021, the members included: